The Best Coffee Machine With Milk Frother

 My Observations:

-The Viva range is the other low cost range of espresso coffee machines from Gaggia.
+The Viva range is the other low cost range of espresso machines from Gaggia.
 They’re similarly priced and have similar features, the only noticeable difference other than more colour options being available, is that there’s one dial to switch between espresso coffee and steam, instead of buttons.

 Check Price - Amazon UK